askariabidi/dcml-anomaly-detector/README.md

-# 📊 DCML 2024–2025 – Real-Time Anomaly Detector for Laptops
+# 📊 Real-Time Anomaly Detector for Laptops

 This repository contains the implementation of a **real-time anomaly detection system** for laptops and standalone workstations.
 The project was developed as part of the **Data Collection and Machine Learning (DCML)** course at the University of Florence.